davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 > - Open notebooks could be a good starting point for helping carry out more open research

 > - Help with data sharing best practices
-> - Documentaion
+> - Documentation
-> - Faciliate colloboration
+> - Facilitate collaboration

 ---